Megaf/FlightGearBuilder/README.md

 #### Uninstalling FlightGear
 Simply remove the **`FlightGear-*`** directories from your **`$HOME`** folder.
+There will be a launcher at **`$HOME/.local/share/applications/`**, remove it to remove FlightGear from the applications menu.

 ## Where is FlightGear Installed to?
 By default the script will install to **`~/FlightGear-Stable/Next`**.